"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 Moments later, my curiosity returned.
 “Who did you say you were?”

-“River Phoenix,” [8] he repeated, his voice calm and steady, as though he expected my disbelief.
+“River Phoenix,” [8] he repeated, his voice calm, as though he expected my disbelief.

 I asked again.
 And again.
 Five or six times in total.
 Each time, his answer remained the same, delivered with an unshakable gentleness.
 Despite his insistence, I couldn’t reconcile the name with the figure before me.
 The dissonance lingered, and I couldn’t shake the feeling that his identity, like the dream itself, was cloaked in layers of mystery.